stuerp/foo_vis_spectrum_analyzer/docs/README.md

 Enables X/Y-mode.
 Select a channel pair, typically Left/Right.
 The Left signal will be plotted on the X-axis; the Right signal will be plotted on the Y-axis.

-`X-gain`
+`X input gain`

-Specifies the gain applied to the X signal.
+Specifies the input gain applied to the X signal.

-`Y-gain`
+`Y input gain`

-Specifies the gain applied to the Y signal.
+Specifies the input gain applied to the Y signal.

 `Rotation`